‘The Conners’ Spoilers: Dan Gets A Sign From Roseanne As He Decides He’s Ready For Romance

 “I miss her, okay?
 I miss Louise,” the Conner patriarch admits.
 “Every time I think about the things I’d be doing with her — going to concerts, bowling a few games… anything fun — I feel guilty because I was supposed to be doing that with your mom.”

-When Becky says Roseanne would have want Dan to be happy, the widower fires back with, “Oh, no, no, no. She made it very clear that if she went first she wanted me to be miserable for the rest of my life.”
+When Becky says that Roseanne would have wanted Dan to be happy, the widower immediately disagrees.

+“Oh, no, no, no. She made it very clear that if she went first she wanted me to be miserable for the rest of my life,” he fires back.

-Dan then gets a “sign” from Roseanne as a bottle suddenly falls from a shelf in the garage.
+When a bottle suddenly falls from a shelf in the garage, Dan believes it’s a “sign” from Roseanne.

 “She’s here,” he says of his late wife.